Skip to content

 The overnight news ripped through the rest of the Sixers’ roster — and those about to join it.
 Maxey, who had fallen asleep in his hometown near Dallas, woke up to about 30 text messages and thought to himself, “Wow, this is amazing.”
 Oubre and George linked the following week for a “super organic, super fun” workout in Los Angeles.

 Then came the re-signing of Lowry, who told The Inquirer he had two other suitors before agreeing to a veteran-minimum deal with the Sixers.
-And KJ Martin, who, once he saw the two-year, $16 million deal — which is also advantageous for the Sixers because of its tradabilty — “it was something I had to take,” he told The Inquirer.
-The same day the team formally introduced George and celebrated Maxey’s new contract, news popped that Jackson (Drummond’s best friend) would also be joining.
-And following a terrific Olympics run for his native France, Yabusele had a beach vacation interrupted by a call from his agent that he was about to get his second NBA shot.
+And KJ Martin, who, once he saw the two-year, $16 million deal — which also is advantageous for the Sixers because of its tradabilty — “it was something I had to take,” he told The Inquirer.
+The same day, the team formally introduced George and celebrated Maxey’s new contract, news broke that Jackson (Drummond’s best friend) also was joining.
+And following a terrific Olympics run for his native France, Yabusele had a beach vacation interrupted by a call from his agent saying he was about to get his second NBA shot.

 “It kept falling our way,” Nurse said.